MayEcon/mayecon.github.io/index.md

   <br>

 ## Working Papers
--**Subsidize First And Profit Later: An Incomplete Information Analysis of Technology Subsidization**<br>
+- **Subsidize First And Profit Later: An Incomplete Information Analysis of Technology Subsidization**<br>
 **Abstract:** To drive adoption, producers of new technologies frequently subsidize consumers, pricing below cost in early periods and recouping costs once an installed base is established.
 Regulating such subsidization requires distinguishing welfare-improving entrants building a customer base from inefficient firms exploiting investor subsidies to displace superior incumbents.
 This paper develops a two-period incomplete information model of technology adoption in which the entrant’s net benefit of the new technology is private information.
 This model admits a unique pooling equilibrium in which all types of the entrant post identical first-period rental rates.
 This result delivers a stark challenge for antitrust regulators: both a welfare-improving entrant and a welfare-reducing predator play the same strategy, and no price-based regulatory test can distinguish them.
 <br>[Paper](https://mayecon.com/Documents/SubsidizeNowProfitLater.pdf)